apache/usergrid/docs/asset-and-files/uploading-assets.md

 # Uploading assets

-Using Apigee's API BaaS, you can store and retrieve files and assets that hold data objects such as images, video, and audio content.
+With Usergrid, you can store and retrieve files and assets that hold data objects such as images, video, and audio content.

-API BaaS manages these objects as Asset entities.
+Usergrid manages these objects as Asset entities.
 Optionally, you can use Folder entities to organize related assets.

 ## Uploading assets
 Assets can be any file type and can be attached to any entity.
-When an asset is uploaded, API BaaS will automatically detect the file metadata for the asset and save it in the associated entity as a ``file-metadata`` property.
+When an asset is uploaded, Usergrid will automatically detect the file metadata for the asset and save it in the associated entity as a ``file-metadata`` property.
 Only 1 asset can be attached to an entity.

 To attach an asset to an entity, do the following: